DaemonF/boto/README.md

 ```

 # Commands
+  - `boto help` - Links to this README file.
   - `boto echo MESSAGE` - Replies with the message.
   - `boto tell MESSAGE` - Sends the message to the default group.
   - `boto kitteh` - Replies with a random cute cat.